bohdloss/SpaghettiEngine/README.md

 ### Implement Updater class

-This step is necessary to load the first level
+In the near future level management will be made easier and overriding the Updater core optional

 You will have to create a new class that extends Updater and implement 3 methods:
 - Initialization code